Baobabs in Africa Mapped (BAM)

 Why Study Baobabs?

 Millions of people across Africa’s arid savannas rely on baobab products for food, water storage, income, and traditional medicine.
 However, baobab populations across the continent are under increasing threats from land-use change, climate change, and unsustainable harvesting.
-To learn more about the social and ecological signifcant of baobab trees across Africa, please see the Baobab Foundation’s accessible introductory guide and their other resources.
+To learn more about the social and ecological significance of baobab trees across Africa, please see the Baobab Foundation’s accessible introductory guide and their other resources.

 How to Get Involved?